z3r0c10wn/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 For instance, a log file named ``file.log-2017-01-22`` could be referenced with ``file.log-%Y-%m-%d`` (assuming today is Jan 22nd, 2017).

-Wildcards may be used on non-Windows systems, but if the log file doesn't exist at the time ``ossec-logcollector`` is started, it will be added after ``logcollector.vcheck_files`` seconds.
+Wildcards may be used on non-Windows systems, but if the log file doesn't exist at the time ``ossec-logcollector`` is started, it will be added after :ref:`vcheck <reference_logcollector_vcheck>` seconds.

 Note that ``strftime`` format strings and wildcards cannot be used on the same entry.